 The Cogito as an Intuition

-The notion of intuition is usually regarded with suspicion, as it can be considered simply labelling the place where philosophical understanding of the source of our knowledge stops.
+The notion of intuition is usually regarded with suspicion, as it can be considered merely labelling the place where a philosophical understanding of the source of our knowledge stops.
 To determine whether this interpretation is philosophically superior we need to proof that ‘I think’ and ‘I exist’ are beyond all doubt.
 Descartes says that there is indeed something special about his belief that he is thinking and his belief that he exists; they are impossible to doubt.
 Descartes expresses the Cogito in the Second Meditation as an intuition:7

 … ego sum, ego existo, quoties a me profetur, vel mente concipitur, necessario esse verum (I am, I exist, every time it is declared by me, or conceived by my mind, it is necessary to be true).

 It should be noted that Descartes stresses the first person element in his claim to the certainty of the Cogito.
 He adds the first person pronoun ego, which is superfluous in Latin as it is already implied by the word cogito.
 He wants to point out that because it is ‘I’ who is doing the declaring and the conceiving, ‘I’ must also exist.
 The propositions ‘I think’ and ‘I am’ have the distinctive character of being incorrigible.

 An incorrigible proposition satisfies the description: if I believe that P, then P. Incorrigible propositions are usually first-person introspective thoughts like ‘I think’ or ‘I am in pain’.
 They are not necessarily true, but can not be denied by me, since it is ‘I’ that am doing the thinking or being in pain.
 The denial of ‘I am thinking’ and ‘I exist’ are not logically false, but pragmatically self-defeating.8